Hexagon/pup/docs/usage.md

 - `--worker <path>`: Specify the path of the worker.
 - `--cwd <cwd>` (optional): Set the working directory for the process.

+**Logger**

+- `stdout` (optional): Enable logging to file by specify path to the log file, catches both stdout and stderr if stderr is not explicitly specified.
+- `stderr` (optional): Enable logging stderr to file by specify path to the log file.

 **Start policy**

 - `--cron <cron>` (optional): Set the cron schedule for the process.